ellakoa/postcard-poem/content/posts/the-grand-shaft.md

 ---
 title: A Well of Light.
-description: "What a fantastic bit of engineering, a triple spiral staircase, reaching up 140 feet, hidden in the beautiful white cliffs of Dover.
-A well of light cascades down the central shaft.
+description: "What a fantastic bit of engineering.
+A triple spiral staircase, all three winding the same way around a central shaft, reaching up 140 feet.
+  The Grand Shaft is hidden in the beautiful White Cliffs of Dover.
+Illuminated by a well of light that cascades down the central shaft.
 How neat is that? "
 collection: Wonderful Britain
 aspect: landscape
 image: /img/the-grand-shaft-6-9090.jpg